top of page

 Crystal Spring Farm, Brunswick

-From the parking off of Pleasant Hill Road, you will see a BTLT shed and the trailhead marker to the right of it.
+From the parking off Pleasant Hill Road, you will see a BTLT shed and the trailhead marker to the right of it.

 Though I love the suggestion, I did not take my time or walk deliberately here.
-In fact, I didn't walk the labyrinth at all, because I'd left Romy tied to a tree so that I could explore it.
-Dogs are not allowed this deliberate walk, which is wise, because "deliberate" and "walk" do not belong in the same sentence when referring to dogs.
+In fact, I didn't walk the labyrinth at all, because I'd left my dog tied to a tree so that I could explore it.
+Dogs are not allowed on this deliberate walk, which is wise, because "deliberate" and "walk" do not belong in the same sentence when referring to dogs.
 Not mine anyway.

 0 comments